stefan-37/proiect-web/README.md

 ## Seeding

 On startup, [seed/plans.json](backend/seed/plans.json) is loaded into the `subscriptions` table — two default tiers (Basic / Premium).

+A second background goroutine re-seeds [seed/admins.json](backend/seed/admins.json) and [seed/trainers.json](backend/seed/trainers.json) every 5 minutes.
+This is how admin and trainer accounts are provisioned — both files are bind-mounted into the container via Docker Compose.
+New entries are inserted idempotently (existing rows by email are never overwritten).

 ## Performance